acheronfail/repgrep/README.md

 It uses [`ripgrep`] to find, and then provides you with a simple interface to see the replacements in real-time and conditionally replace matches.

+**DISCLAIMER**: This project doesn't have extensive tests, and it's behaviour with files that are not pure UTF8 is currently undefined.
+Until it's tested against multiple different encodings and strings, use it at your own risk!

 ## Usage

 After installing, just use `rgr` (think: `rg` + `replace`).